-Based on my experience starting one big general blog (“Quips and Tips” back in 2008) and then branching off into about 15 more specific blogs (including two Christian websites), I would say it’s too much for one blog to handle all those different topics.
+Based on my experience starting one big general blog (“Quips and Tips” back in 2008) and then branching off into about 15 more specific websites (including two Christian blogs), I would say it’s too much for one blog to handle a wide variety of general topics.
 Why?
-Because your RV-passionate readers might not care about hospitality or cooking.
-They may stop reading your blog because they don’t want the distraction of a recipe or living room furniture article.
-Your Christian readers who want to explore and express their God-given gifts may not want to read about going potty or cooking in an RV.
+Because, for example, readers who are interested in contemplative prayer may not care to learn how to be a travel writer.

 One of the most important things to know about starting a Christian blog is who your readers are.
 That’s why starting a niched or specific Christian blog may be more effective than a general blog that covers many different topics.
-I’d recommend starting one blog that you’re most passionate about.
+I’d recommend starting a blog that you’re passionate about.
 Pray about it.
 Where is God leading you?
 What is God teaching you?
 Blog about it!
 That may contain the seeds of your Christian blog.
-Maybe God will guide you towards a specific type of Christian blog for women.
-Experiment with it, learn, write, grow…and see where God takes you next.
+Maybe God will guide you towards something specific, such as starting a Christian blog for women over 50.

 Resources for Starting a Christian Blog

-If you want to be a writer, read Christian Writers Market Guide 2017: Your Comprehensive Resource for Getting Published.
+If you want to be a writer, read Christian Writers Market Guide: Your Comprehensive Resource for Getting Published.
 You’ll learn how to write for publishers and editors, in addition to writing a Christian blog.
 This guidebook is the most comprehensive and highly recommended resource on the market for finding an agent, an editor, a publisher, a publicist, a writing coach, or a place to sell your Christian or faith-based writing.